stutterfly/similarWebSearch/README.md

 ```

 ## Notes
-Some sites throw error: "Refused to display in a frame because it set 'X-Frame-Options' to 'deny'." for security reason and have no preview.
+Some sites throw an error: "Refused to display in a frame because it set 'X-Frame-Options' to 'deny'." for security reason and have no preview.

 ## Technologies and tools: